RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 <h4>Verifying Role assignments</h4>

 Let's check to see if our other policies such as Reader and Contributor are working <br/>
-If you are signed in as employee you should only have Reader permissions and can't create new things <br/>
+If you are signed in as employee you should only have Reader permisions and can't create new things <br/>
 To test this go to "Resource Groups" or "Virtual Machines" <br/>
 You should see the Resource group you created, click on it to go into it <br/>
 <img src="https://i.imgur.com/VzUEbwi.png" height="80%" width="80%" alt="EntraID"/>